 Creamed chipped beef, affectionately known as Sh*t on a Shingle (I’d spell it out, but this is an all ages welcome page…) is a staple in many areas of Pennsylvania.
-(In many Mennonite households, it is known as “Dried Beef Gravy”) It is often found in diners as a regular menu item both in Pa Dutch country, the coal region, and in Philly..
+In some households households, it is known as “Dried Beef Gravy” or “Frizzled Beef”.
+It is often found in diners as a regular menu item in Pennsylvania Dutch country, the Coal Region, and in Philadelphia..
 And my Dad LOVED it!

 Today, in addition to some butcher shops and meat markets, the dried beef is available many places in pouches in the pre-packaged deli meat section of grocery stores.
 If you can get it freshly chipped in your deli section, I highly suggest using that version.

 My Dad was a WWII veteran, having served in Italy.
 The military apparently loved making and serving “SOS” — it was no-muss, no-fuss food that fit in with often restrictive circumstances that needed to be overcome to feed a bunch of hungry soldiers or an entire outpost.